AtharvaParanjpe/MDSR-Project/README.md

 ## Graphpeel.py
 Includes our pyspark code which we used to run graph peeling using batching of the data.
-In this we follows our algorithmic logic <br/>
+In this we us the following algorithmic <br/>
 Given a graph G and peeling value k,

     - Remove vertices of degree less than or equal to k from G